Get Help

 Premium Tax Credit (PTC)

-- Cannot be eligible for other affordable healthcare coverage through your employer or a government program, such as Medicaid
+- Cannot be eligible for other affordable healthcare coverage through your employer or a government program, such as Medicaid;

-- Must be a Connecticut resident and a citizen or lawful resident of the United States, and not in prison (other than pending fi nal disposition of charges)
+- Must be a Connecticut resident and a citizen or lawful resident of the United States and not in prison (other than pending final disposition of charges);

 Preventive Services